 Often touted as the 'godfather of brutal chic', Paris based Rick Owens offers a darkly glamorous take on gothic grunge.

-Inspired by his wife and muse Michele Lamy, Owens gives a new meaning to the idea of functionality through a monumental minimalism embodied into unique pieces which show the glorious decay of time passing.
+Inspired by his wife and muse Michele Lamy, Owens gives a new meaning to the idea of functionality through monumental minimalism embodied into unique pieces which show the glorious decay of time passing.

 The collaboration between Yohji Yamamoto and authentic sports brand Adidas represents design, true craftsmanship, and the future in sportswear.